 AT I: (Backpacking) An overnight experience along the Appalachian Trail in Western Massachusetts.
 Spend the weekend hiking and camping at a primitive site with a small group of fellow Smithies.
-Enjoy fresh air, new friends, outdoor cooking, and some great scenery along this historic trail.
-All participants must be capable of carrying a 25-35lb backpack over rigorous terrain.
+Enjoy fresh air, new friends, outdoor cooking and some great scenery along this historic trail.
+All participants must be capable of carrying a 25-35-pound backpack over rigorous terrain.
 Groups will hike 5-7 miles in total.
 (Recommended for new backpackers).